Help us improve your experience.

 • Anycast

-No difference between anycast addresses and unicast addresses except for the subnet-router address.
-For an anycast subnet-router address, the low order bits, typically 64 or more, are zeros.
+There is no difference between anycast addresses and unicast addresses except for the subnet-router address.
+For an anycast subnet-router address, the low order bits, typically 64 or more, are zero.
 Anycast addresses are taken from the unicast address space.

 The flow module treats anycast packets in the same way as it handles unicast packets.
-If an anycast packet is intended for the device, it is treated as host-inbound traffic.
-It delivers it to the protocol stack which continues processing it.
+If an anycast packet is intended for the device, it is treated as host-inbound traffic, and it delivers it to the protocol stack which continues processing it.

 IPv6 Address Scope